 - 1. For an EXIT (click on exit) - 2.
-For 3 thinking spots in 1 week (click thinking spot) - 3.
-Racial incident/ discriminatory comments (plus office log) - For lunchtime yellow and red cards (make sure info is added for all incidents) (click yellow/ red card/ lunch exclusion)
+For 3 thinking spots in 1 week (click behaviour) - 3.
+Racial incident/ discriminatory comments (plus office log) - 4.
+For lunchtime yellow and red cards (make sure info is added for all incidents) (lunchtime incidents or lunchtime internal exclusion)